Jack-Q/blog/source/_posts/2017-02-23-javaee-training-note-day-04.md

 for formatting and framing message, controlling and managing the connection, etc., which is just like the bare TCP protocol that is not quite easy to use.
-Just like the HTTP protocol on top of the TCP protocol which provides more functions then the TCP and is bing used by more users, some sub-protocols are also defined to manage message on WebSocket.
+Just like the HTTP protocol on top of the TCP protocol which provides more functions then the TCP and is being used by more users, some sub-protocols are also defined to manage message on WebSocket.
 In the following examples, the STOMP (Simple Text Oriented Message Protocol) sub-protocol is used as application level protocol.